Redworms in Horses – A Brief Guide on Symptoms, Treatment & Control Management

 By | December 3, 2018

 The galloping and neighing of horses make the environment vibrant, filling you up with new energy.
-Riding on your horse especially when he is quite healthy just brings you a great pride.
-However, out of blue, if you suddenly find that your horse is vomiting or has lost weight then it’s a wakeup call for you to find out what’s wrong with your gladiator.
+Riding on your horse, especially when he is quite healthy, just brings you great pride.
+However, out of the blue, if you suddenly find that your horse is vomiting or has lost weight, then it’s a wake-up call for you to find out what’s wrong with your gladiator.
 These are the signs that your horse show of being infected with worms.
 It has the most damaging effect and can be fatal at times.
 Worms impact the proper growth and development of your horse.
-Especially in racing horses, the performance usually gets impacted badly and this definitely means that a concrete shield is required to help guard them against the most treacherous worms.
+Especially in racing horses, the performance usually gets impacted badly, and this means that a concrete shield is required to help guard them against the most treacherous worms.

-These worms similar to bloodworms, though not as much deadly as bloodworms, can create intense health conditions in horses.
-Heavy infestations can lead to severe ill-health and if a worm control program is ignored or not acted on, the overall effect may be much devastating and at times can be fatal.
+These worms, similar to bloodworms, though not as deadly as bloodworms, can create intense health conditions in horses.
+Heavy infestations can lead to severe ill-health, and if a worm control program is ignored or not acted on, the overall effect may be devastating and at times can be fatal.

 • Loss of condition